aydanmckay/MAE/README.md

 # MAE
-Using Masked Autoencoders for spectral properties from photometric data
+Using Masked Autoencoders to predict spectral properties from photometric data